 Managing Emotional Pain

 All of our personalities compete, have different goals, are conflicted, and subtly stop us from receiving.
-The bigger the trauma, the larger the fractures we have inside, and the more independently these selves will operate." - Chuck Spezzano
+The bigger the trauma, the larger the fractures we have inside, and the more independently these selves will operate."

 The True Self is Larger than its Parts

-It is quite profound how the parts of our psyche mobilize forces to protect the precious Authentic Self.
-As Richard Schwartz explains it - any human system will mobilize to protect its leadership - which is the Core Authentic Self.
+Inner personality parts organize themselves to protect our Authentic Self at all costs.
+As Richard Schwartz explains - any human system will mobilize to protect its leadership.
 "Imagine a tribe of inner people of various ages and degrees of vulnerability, led by a Core Self.
 In the face of danger, the tribe moves the Self to a place of safety and certain parts come forward to deal with the danger."

 The Three Group Ecology

 A managerial part often feels lonely, overwhelmed and exhausted.
-Our inner managers need love, balance, nurture, fun, acceptance, care and rest.
-These inner managers - only being a part of self - come to believe that everything depends on them.
-The more they accomplish the less they believe in - or are willing listen to - the wisdom of the Core/Authentic Self.
+Your inner managers need love, balance, nurture, care and rest.
+Your inner managers - only being a part of self - come to believe that everything depends on them.
+And, the more they accomplish the less they are willing to listen to the wisdom of your Authentic Self.